 The following definitions for further consideration:

-- Teaming skills©: ability to create networks, acquire skills and knowledge quickly, respond to change quickly, positive attitude, opportunistic, creative, improving the system while operating on the system- executing and learning at the same time, fast learner, courage to cross borders.
+Teaming skills© is the ability to create networks, acquire skills and knowledge quickly, respond to change quickly, positive attitude, opportunistic, creative, improving the system while operating on the system- executing and learning at the same time, fast learner, courage to cross borders.

-TBi designed a three-day teaming training programme that experientially unlocks constructive team behaviour.
+TBi designed a three-day teaming training program that experientially unlocks constructive team behaviour.
 A 360° questionnaire (Teaming Inventory©) assesses teaming constructs and provides a clear picture of the participant’s Teaming Profile©.